Divyantha369/spring-2025-greenlight/README.md

 ## Objectives

-While box office success is multi-dimensional (encompassing popularity, critical acclaim, cultural impact), our focus is primarily on **financial performance**.
-We've identified Return on Investment (ROI) as our primary success metric, with total gross revenue as a secondary metric when budget data is unavailable.
+While box office success is multi-dimensional (encompassing popularity, critical acclaim, and cultural impact), our focus is primarily on **financial performance**.
+We've identified Return on Investment (ROI) as our primary success metric.

 ### Challenges Addressed: